Common Brand Names: Librium, Mitran, Poxi, Libritabs

 - Slurred speech

-Some of the rare side effects include:
+Some rare side effects of chlordiazepoxide use include:1

 - Weight gain